uyuni-project/sumaform/README_ADVANCED.md

 ![data pool configuration in virt-manager](/help/data-pool-configuration.png)

-Omitting the `data_pool` variable results in the default "default" storage pool being used.
+Omitting the `volume_provider_settings` `pool` variable results in the default "default" storage pool being used.

 The `mirror` can also synchronize Ubuntu official repositories.
 To enable mirroring Ubuntu versions add the corresponding version numbers to the `ubuntu_distros` variable as follows: